mstksg/inCode/copy/entries/ttt-1.md

 3. For the third branch, we have `'S n` and `'[]`.
 Again, this should be false, because there is no item in the `'S n` position in `'[]`.
-We should be able to use the same strategy for the first branch:
+We should be able to use the same strategy for the first branch, by re-using our helper function `noEmptySel`:

     ```haskell
     !!!ttt/Part1.hs "selFound_snil"